Sparkadelic177/multithreaded_sorting/README.md

 # multithreaded_sorting
-Sorting an array of integers passed as an binary file.
+Sorting an array of integers passed as a binary text file.
 Using the C library posix threads to sort the array